Strike FAQ - UFCW 3000

 WHAT IS MY STRIKE BENEFIT?

-UFCW 3000’s Executive Board approved strike benefits for grocery store workers who take part in strike duty.
-Strike benefits will not fully replace our wages, but they will help.
-The board approved strike benefits of $300 for workers who picket a minimum of 12 hours and $600 for those who picket a minimum of 24 hours.
+Ahead of any strike, UFCW 3000’s Executive Board approves strike benefits based on the number of hours served on the strike line.
 Our union also maintains a hardship fund to assist members whose families face particularly difficult financial situations.
 Additionally, food assistance and other financial aid may be available through community organizations and other unions.
-Notify your creditors prior to falling behind.
-Communicate your situation and explore options for reduced payments or refinancing.
-Prioritize your expenses, placing essentials like mortgage/rent, utilities, insurance, car payments, gas, child support, and alimony at the top.
+In general, it's never too early to start preparing for a strike.
+If you save $10 per week for 1.5 years, you'll have roughly $700 set aside.
+That extra cushion will help stretch UI benefits and strike pay if we strike.
+You can further protect yourself by notifying your creditors prior to falling behind, communicating your situation and exploring options for reduced payments or refinancing.
+It also helps to prioritize your expenses, placing essentials like mortgage/rent, utilities, insurance, car payments, gas, child support, and alimony at the top.

 IS THERE PAPERWORK I NEED TO FILL OUT FOR MY STRIKE BENEFIT?

-To receive Union Strike Benefits, grocery store workers need to complete a W9 form provided by the union.
+To receive Union Strike Benefits, workers need to complete a W9 form provided by the union.

 DO I ACCRUE SICK LEAVE OR VACATION TIME ON STRIKE?